 Sponsored Post: Two great locations from Sunny Rathod @ Keller Williams

-Welcome home to 208 Ross Street, Batavia.
-This well maintained three bedroom 1.5 bath home is in a fantastic location near schools and hospital.
-This property features a first floor laundry, beautiful natural woodwork, formal dining room and large front porch.
+Welcome home to 208 Ross St., Batavia.
+This well maintained 3 bedroom 1.5 bath home is in a fantastic location near schools and hospital.
+This property features a 1st floor laundry, beautiful natural woodwork, formal dining room and large front porch.
 You don't want to miss this one!
 OPEN HOUSE this Sunday 9/27 from 11 a.m. - 12:30 p.m.
 Click here for more information on this property.